 The Department of Community Sustainability graduate programs are based on cohorts, beginning in fall semesters only (for both new applicants and those hoping to transfer from other MSU programs).
 We use a rolling admissions procedure (applications are reviewed as they are completed).
 Applicants are encouraged to apply early to increase their opportunities for acceptance and funding.

-- If fall applicants submit all application items by Monday, March 1, 2021, they can be considered for research assistantships, as available and offered by individual faculty members.
+- All fall applicants who submit all application items any time before the March 1, 2022 deadline may be considered for research assistantships or hourly pay, as available and offered by individual faculty members.

 NOTE: All communications regarding the application process should be with the Graduate Secretary, Marsha Edington, firstname.lastname@example.org.
 Questions about the program itself can be directed to the Graduate Program Coordinator, Gail Vander Stoep, email@example.com.